tdudgeon/simple-simulate-complex/README.md

 4. parameterise the ligand using GAFF
 5. simulate

+## simulateComplex.py: Basic Simulation

+How to set up a protein-ligand complex simulation.

 After some help from @jchodera I put together this example to help illustrate this.
 Note the issues that seem present at the bottom of this doc.